King's Ely: The Porta

 Many of Ely's monastic buildings are leased to the school by the cathedral.
 The imposing Porta is the gateway into the monastic buildings of the cathedral, and now houses the school's largest library, classrooms and a conference room, as well as its archive.

 The Monastic Barn

 The monastic barn is close to the Porta.
 At one time it housed the abbey's crops and tythes but it is now primarily used as the school's dining hall for pupils in year 3 to year 11.
 It is also used to hold formal dinners, such as the Visitor's Feast.

 Prior Crauden's Chapel

-Prior Crauden's Chapel was built in 1324.
+Prior Crauden's Chapel was built in 1324 for John de Crauden.
+The building is Grade I listed.
 Small and intimate, it retains much of its original wall decoration.
 It is used by the school for small congregations and private prayer, its organ played by pupils and staff.

 The Queen's Hall

 Prior Crauden's Chapel is next to Queen's Hall, another 1330s building, which as the Priory housed boys aged 11–12 in the 1950s.
 It now serves as the residence of the Principal and his family.